-The process by which messages are made relatable to a specific audience.
+Tailoring is the process by which messages are made relatable to a specific audience.

-The process of prioritizing and developing the means by which to connect to specific press segments.
+Targeting is the process of prioritizing and developing the means by which to connect to specific press segments.

-The percentage of registered voters who cast a ballot in a given election.
+Turnout is the percentage of registered voters who cast a ballot in a given election.

-The difference between how many people show up to vote and how many of them actually vote for a particular office.
+Undervotes are the difference between how many people show up to vote and how many of them actually vote for a particular office.

-A label that a union printer adds to the materials they print.
+A union bug is a label that a union printer adds to the materials they print.

-An organization of workers who come together to achieve collective goals.
+A union is an organization of workers who come together to achieve collective goals.
 Union members negotiate with their employers for fair wages, good benefits, secure retirements, and much more.

-Someone who can lend credibility to your campaign (e.g., a community leader or elected official).
+A validator is someone who can lend credibility to your campaign (e.g., a community leader or elected official).

-The list of previous elections in which the voter casts a ballot, and sometimes the method by which they did so.
+A vote history is the list of previous elections in which the voter casts a ballot, and sometimes the method by which they did so.

 A vote share is the amount of votes a candidate receives in an election proportional to their opponent.

-A relational mobilization tactic to increase voter turnout by asking a voter to commit to talking to three friends about voting.
+Vote tripling is a relational mobilization tactic to increase voter turnout by asking a voter to commit to talking to three friends about voting.

 A VoteBuilder committee is the VoteBuilder account that holds all of your campaign’s or organization’s specific data — it belongs solely to your campaign or organization.

-A voter score is a numerical indication of how likely a voter is to support a Democratic candidate or turnout to vote in any given year, with a score of 1 being the least likely and 100 being the most likely.
+A voter score is a numerical indication of how likely a voter is to support a Democratic candidate or turn out to vote in any given year, with a score of 1 being the least likely and 100 being the most likely.

-Plan made with voters to outline the who, when, where, and how they are voting.
+A voting plan is a plan made with voters to outline the who, when, where, and how they are voting.

-Walkability is how easy and safe an area is to canvass; often measured by the prevalence sidewalks, amount of vehicle traffic, and distances between homes.
+Walkability is how easy and safe an area is to canvass; often measured by the prevalence of sidewalks, amount of vehicle traffic, and distances between homes.

 Weekend of Action (WoA)